Akshaj000/amfoss-tasks/task-15/READme.md

-Okay sorry, i had refered multiples of 3 and 5 from the solution part since i faced time complexity issue.
-It was so tempting.
-I did almost all others by myself tho.
+It was so tempting to look at the solution since it was available in the page itself.
+I did few by myself using some of the algorithm given in that page.